 the hi-end doctor

-It's easily verifiable that the same hi-fi system, when placed in different rooms, produces different sounds.
-This occurs because the environment modifies the frequency response of the speakers.
 A perfect setup can also mitigate intrinsic problems of the speakers, which are very common, regardless of their price!

 For these reasons, the setup of a system in its room is essential, especially nowadays, because the latest generation of so-called "hi-end speakers" are sadly getting larger and larger and are often placed in rooms of normal or small dimensions!
 This is a huge mistake that must be avoided in origin, but, if done, it must be fixed, or at least minimised, with a very accurate (and rather difficult) setup!!

-Upgrading from a casual (or incorrect) setup, which is the norm, to a perfect one, can result in a sound transformation that ranges from very significant to tremendous, as if you have changed your entire system!
+Upgrading from a casual (or incorrect) setup, which is the norm, to a perfect one, can result in a sound transformation that ranges from very significant to tremendous, as if you have changed the entire system!

 are your speakers proportionate to the dimensions of the listening room?